vworldat/SimpleGalleryBundle/README.md

-SimpleGalleryBundle
+SimpleSimpleGalleryBundle
 ===================

-Simple drop-in propel / admingenerator gallery
+Simple drop-in propel / admingenerator galleries for Symfony2

+*THIS IS WORK IN PROGRESS!
+USE AT YOUR OWN RISK!*